misiektoja/instagram_monitor/docs/usage.md

 - `auto` (default): read the lists over REST.
 If the REST endpoint is gone or answers in a shape the tool does not recognise **before it returned anybody**, read them over GraphQL instead and say so in the log.
 - `rest`: always read over REST and report the error instead of retrying.
 - `graphql`: always read over GraphQL.
 This is what versions before 4.0 did.
+- `browser`: experimental.
+Do not call the API at all, drive a real browser through Instagram's web pages instead.
+Never chosen by `auto`.
+Read [Browser Source](#browser-source-experimental) before turning it on.

 A fetch that already returned names is never repeated on the other surface.
 Those names have already been counted against the account, and a second pass over the same list would count them twice for nothing.
 For the same reason a rate limit, a challenge, an expired session or a network fault is reported rather than retried elsewhere: only a missing endpoint or an unreadable reply is worth a second attempt.